Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ur-PK/build-hackathon.md

 sidebar_label: Hackathon
 ---

-As one of our objectives in the AXIACoin Foundation is promoting the [Web3 technology stack](http://wiki.axiacoin.org/en/latest/tech_stack/tech_stack_overview/), we would like to support any individual or team who wants to organize a hackathon that gets more developers to understand AXIASolar and Substrate in your city or online.
+As one of our objectives in the AXIA Foundation is promoting the [Web3 technology stack](http://wiki.AXIA.org/en/latest/tech_stack/tech_stack_overview/), we would like to support any individual or team who wants to organize a hackathon that gets more developers to understand AXIA and Substrate in your city or online.

 We are not only providing technical resources for you, but we can have someone from our team give a hands-on workshop/presentation about the technology to help participants get started hacking on it more quickly.